A VAE Approach to Sample Multivariate Extremes: Tail properties of Distributions Sampled by Generative Models

-This section is devoted to the theoretical foundations of the tail properties of distributions sampled by generative approaches in the machine learning community.
-We first stress in Section \ref{margins VAE} that standard VAE cannot generate heavy-tailed marginals.
-Then we focus on angular measures that can be obtained using generative algorithms in Section \ref{limit GANs}.
-In particular, we prove that, when restricted to ReLU activation functions, generative algorithms based on the deterministic transformation of a prior input (e.g. GANs or NFs) have an angular measure concentrated on a restricted number of vectors.
+Some important theoretical results are presented in this section.
+We first stress in Section \ref{margins VAE} that the Standard VAE cannot generate heavy-tailed marginals.
+Then we focus on angular measures that can be obtained using generative models in Section \ref{limit GANs}.
+In particular, we prove that, when restricted to neural networks with ReLU activation functions, generative models based on the deterministic transformation of a prior input (e.g. GANs or NFs) have an angular measure concentrated on a restricted number of vectors.
 These theoretical considerations are crucial to define our VAE approach presented in Section \ref{vif}.